ARTIST

 Since 2018, Susan is Musical Director of the Riverina Summer School for Strings.
 In 2021, she founded the Nova Muse Festival in Penguin as Artistic Director, which is a highlight of her year.

-ALEXANDER RAINERI - Festival Mentor, Pianist
+RUDOLFO RITTER - Festival Mentor, Pianist

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.